AdobeDocs/workfront.it-IT/help/quicksilver/reports-and-dashboards/reports/tips-tricks-and-troubleshooting/reports-faq.md

 <!--this section is linked from the Actual Hours article for Tasks in the Task Information folder; edit the links or do not delete or change this section-->

-In un report di progetti ho un calcolo che sottrae le ore effettive legacy dalle ore pianificate.
+In un report di progetti ho un calcolo che sottrae le ore effettive dalle ore pianificate.

 Il risultato che ottengo non è corretto.